 Stylised image of a professional roofer

 Black, spotty mould on your pristine, painted walls is no one’s idea of a good look.
-But as tempting as it may be to just remove them with a mould remover and a quick wipe with a damp cloth, do that and you’ll only be masking a problem that will steadily be getting worse behind the scenes.
+It may be tempting to just remove them with a mould remover and a quick wipe with a damp cloth.
+But this will only be masking a problem that will steadily be getting worse behind the scenes.
 Left to its own devices, excess moisture can seep into brick, plaster and wood.
-So forget about applying a fresh coat of paint until you’ve dealt with the problem of excess moisture at its source – and we’ll explain how.
+So forget about applying a fresh coat of paint until you’ve dealt with the problem of excess moisture at its source.

 What if I’m unsure of how to treat damp or whether my chosen treatment would work?

 If in doubt, call a professional.
-Treating a small damp problem yourself may seem like an effective and penny-pinching option but if it’s treated incorrectly or the fix only lasts a short while, you’ll need to spend a lot of money putting right structural problems.
+Treating a small damp problem yourself may seem like an effective and penny-pinching option.
+However, if you treat it incorrectly or temporarily fix it, you’ll need to spend a lot of money putting right structural problems.

-It could be tempting to action a short-term fix too if you’re looking to sell a property but damp issues may show on conveyancing or may cause larger structural issues which will show on inspection too.
+It could also be tempting to action a short-term fix if you’re looking to sell a property.
+But damp issues may show on conveyancing or cause larger structural issues.
+These will show on inspection, too.

 Was this guide useful?